 - Xbox 360 controller driver (only needs to be installed on Windows 7)

 1. Download the software linked above, and start by installing the four Microsoft packages.
 If you're on a Windows 7 PC, you'll also need to install the Xbox 360 controller driver.
-On Windows 8 and 10, it's already built in!
+On Windows 8, it's already built in!

 2. Important step: plug your Dualshock 3 into your PC with a mini-USB cable.
 Now we can start making it work.

 Bluetooth installation note: if you also want to be able to use the controller wirelessly, make sure you have a Bluetooth dongle plugged in or your motherboard's Bluetooth enabled.
 ScpToolkit notes you need a Bluetooth 2.0 or higher dongle that supports Enhanced Data Rate (EDR).

 3. Download ScpToolkit and run the installer.
 After accepting the terms and choosing your install location, you'll get a menu of all the options to install, as in the screenshot above.
 I recommend leaving this to the default.
 Click Install to begin the installation.

 Bluetooth installation note: Make sure the ScpToolkit Bluetooth Pair Utility option is ticked.

 4. After about 30 seconds, ScpToolkit will be installed, and you'll see this screen, with a big green button that says Run Driver Installer.
 Since this is a fresh install, that's what we want to do.
 Click the button.

 5. This screen may look intimidating, but it's still pretty simple!
 Check the boxes for the drivers you want to install.
 In this case, we want to make sure Install Dualshock 3 driver is checked (it should be by default).
 Now click the arrow next to "Choose Dualshock 3 controllers to install" to see a dropdown list of USB devices attached to your computer.
 Find the PlayStation 3 controller in the list and check it.